Palks-Studio/documentation-framework/README.md

 ---

-## Licence

-Usage personnel et professionnel autorisé.
-Revente, redistribution ou publication publique interdite sans autorisation écrite de **Palks Studio**.
-© 2025 — **Palks Studio**

----

 ## 🇬🇧 English Version

 ### Overview

 The **Palks Studio Documentation Framework** is a complete collection of templates, guides, and license files to help you structure,   present, and protect your projects like a professional.
 Each document follows the studio’s philosophy: **simplicity, clarity, efficiency.**

 ⚠️ **Important — Presentation-only repository**
 This GitHub repository contains only a partial, non-functional preview of the pack.
 No full code, scripts, complete templates or sensitive files are included.
 The commercial version contains the full project, scripts, templates and detailed documentation.